mccanne/zmarshal/README.md

 Let's look at a concrete example.
-We'll follow the patterns used in [Greg Trowbridge's article](http://gregtrowbridge.com/golang-json-serialization-with-interfaces/) on this topic, where he first creates a Plant type and Animal type, which both implement a `ColoredThing` interface:
+We'll follow the patterns used in [Greg Trowbridge's article](http://gregtrowbridge.com/golang-json-serialization-with-interfaces/) on this topic, where he first creates a `Plant` type and an `Animal` type, which both implement a `ColoredThing` interface:
 ```
 type ColoredThing interface {
     Color() string